-You have to be honest with yourself about these feelings in order to be honest with your partner.
+You have to be honest with yourself about these feelings to be honest with your partner.

 Bring in a Third Party

-If you can't seem to talk about finances, seek out a counselor to help you sort through your financial issues.
-This could be a financial counselor or a therapist or marriage counselor.
+If you can't seem to talk about finances; seek out a counselor to help you sort through your financial issues.
+It could be a financial counselor or a therapist or marriage counselor.

 Do's and Don'ts for Couples